HFAnalyticsLab/Winter_pressures/README.md

-# winter_pressures_blog
+# Using R to track NHS winter pressures

+This repo contains the R script used to analyse NHS Winter Sitrep data for 2018/19.

-R script used in Medium blog on tracking NHS winter pressures.
+It can be used to re-create the step-by-step analysis described in the Medium blog on tracking NHS winter pressures using R.